 I love cooking and hosting, so sometimes I’m cooking for a table full of people.
 Other times, it’s just me.
-Even then, I actually plan to cook a bit more than I need now, because I’ll always have enough for someone else to drop in, or for my leftovers.
+Even then, I actually plan to cook a bit more than I need now, because I’ll always have enough for someone else to drop in, or I’ll have leftovers.
+Even so, sometimes you just need to meal prep for one: you.

 I previously published a giant how-to on meal prepping for an entire week.
 It makes a crazy amount of food, most of which you can freeze if you don’t use.
 It’s a great option that shows how to realistically cook a lot of food with just a couple hours.